socialtables/create-webpack-split-point-atom/README.md

 # create-webpack-split-point

-Webpack 2 exposes System.import a async module loader that will automatically define a split point and create a new bundle in your code that will only be loaded if the system.import is executed.
+Webpack 2 exposes import() a async module loader that will automatically define a split point and create a new bundle in your code that will only be loaded if the system.import is executed.
 React components that are not part of initial paint are a taylor made use case for this.
 This module aims to abstract a way the work of creating one of these components.

 ## use

-`npm install -g create-webpack-split-point`;
+`apm install  create-webpack-split-point`

 In atom right click inside of a component you wish to turn into async bundled split point and select Create Webpack Split Point.
 This wil create two files, index.js which exports the async component and component-async which writes the comopnent that loads the split bundle in componentDidMount.